 Make easy but really cute brown paper bag pets.

-This video from Torywell Paper Crafts shows you how.
+The video above, from Torywell Paper Crafts, shows you how.

 Slip your hand into the bag from underneath, and it can become a glove puppet.
 Show your child how you can pop it up from behind the couch (so that only the puppet can be seen) and make up things for the pet to say.

 One of the ways children learn is through play.
 A child who is playing is refining learning skills that continue to develop during childhood and beyond.
 "Pretend play" is important for developing your child's language skills.
 Children make up their own games, but playing games with others helps their concentration and social skills.
 Play can also help to show what children know and understand.

 Spending time playing with your child is a great way of helping them learn.
 Games like "Simon says" and "One, two, three red lights" are great fun.
 There are lots of activities you can do like playing card games or board games when you can have a quiet time together.
 Your child can learn the rules by watching a dry run first.
 Then you can play for real.
 An important thing to learn is that you don't always win.
 It can be good for young children to win, to give them confidence but learning to lose is important too.
 There will be many times in life when you don't win and learning to cope with that is a good life skill you can teach your child too.